stenglein-lab/SIV_to_HIV-2/README.md

 ## Limitations/TODO:

+This pipeline could be improved in the following ways:

 - This pipeline does not handle indel variants or other structural variants
-- This pipeline does not handle codons changed by more than one variant (except to warn that multiple variants were detected for a particular codon)
+- This pipeline does not by default handle codons changed by more than one variant, except to warn that multiple variants were detected for a particular codon.
+The [analyze_variants script](./analyze_variants) does have a command line option (`-s`) that will output only codons impacted by multiple variants.
+The issue is partly related to the next bullet point: the lofreq variant caller does not assess whether single nucleotide variants are linked, so even if 2 or more variants impinge on a single codon, there is no information in the lofreq vcf indicating whether these are linked.
 - This pipeline does not address variant linkage.